theimowski/FsBlog/source/blog/2016/10-30-paket-why-command.md

 The `--details` flag displays also information about version requirements as well as framework constraints if any.

-What about transient dependencies?
-In FAKE project, `Microsoft.AspNet.Mvc` is an example of transient dependency:
+What about transitive dependencies?
+In FAKE project, `Microsoft.AspNet.Mvc` is an example of transitive dependency:

 ![mvc.png](mvc.png)